MithrilMan/Stock.Indicators/docs/GUIDE.md

   // randomly selecting first record from the collection here for the example MyEma r = myEmaResults.FirstOrDefault();

-  // use your custom quote data
+  // use your custom IQuote data
   Console.WriteLine("On {0}, EMA was {1} for my EMA ID {2}.",
                      r.Date, r.Ema, r.MyId);
 }